Adults We Help

-The program is more effective in mild to moderate cases when the symptoms are similar to the listening-related difficulties describes in the other applications.
-It is most effective in cases of sound sensitivities, foreground-background sound discrimination making any noisy, busy environment extremely trying.
-It is also helpful in areas associated with balance and movement which tend to provoke nausea and gagging.
-Reading and attention span are also facilitated.
+The program is more effective in mild to moderate cases when the symptoms are similar to the listening-related difficulties described in the other applications.
+It is most effective in cases of sound sensitivities, foreground-background sound discrimination which make any noisy, busy environment extremely trying.
+It is also helpful in areas associated with balance and movement including eye movements in reading, which tend to provoke nausea and gagging.
+Focus and attention span are also facilitated.
 There is often an increase in level of energy and a decrease of the recuperation time following an overtaxing activity (exposure to noise, excessively lengthy physical or mental activity).

 The Listening Training program is recommended after the traditional rehabilitation programs have run their course.
 This is about one year after the injury occurred.